Minnesota State Auditor: Powers and duties

-In Minnesota, the state auditor is charged with supervising and auditing the finances of the state's approximately 4,800 local governments, which altogether tax and spend over $40 billion annually.
-Likewise, the state auditor performs under contract the annual single audit of nearly $26 billion in federal funds spent by state agencies and their subrecipients.
+In Minnesota, the state auditor is charged with supervising and auditing the finances of the state's approximately 3,600 local governments, which altogether tax and spend over $40 billion annually.
+Likewise, the state auditor performs under contract the annual single audit of federal programs administered by state agencies and their subrecipients (i.e., nonprofits and localities), which accounts for another $20 to $26 billion of public spending depending on the fiscal year.
 The state auditor's authority transcends jurisdictions and applies to all local governments, be they counties, cities, towns, school districts, local pension funds, metropolitan and regional agencies, or myriad special purpose districts, and to every state agency that receives federal financial assistance.
+Public expenditures overseen by the state auditor thus exceed standalone state spending.

-In keeping with this position of trust, the state auditor renders opinions on governments' financial statements, examines compliance over financial management with internal controls, conducts best practices reviews of locally-delivered public services, reviews documents, data, and reports filed with the Office of the State Auditor, and investigates complaints of waste, fraud, or abuse of public funds and resources.
-In addition, the state auditor prescribes uniform systems of accounting and budgeting applicable to all local governments and trains local government officials and employees on matters of public administration and good financial management.
-The state auditor also collects financial data from local governments, monitors their fiscal health, and issues statutory reports which inform the budgetary and fiscal policies of the governor and Legislature.
+In keeping with this position of trust, the state auditor renders opinions on the presentation of governments' financial statements and their overall fiscal health, examines compliance over financial management with internal controls, conducts best practices reviews of locally delivered public services, reviews audit reports prepared by private accounting firms, and investigates complaints of waste, fraud, or abuse of public funds and resources.
+In addition, the state auditor prescribes uniform systems of accounting and budgeting applicable to all local governments, collects and analyses local government financial data, and provides training opportunities to local government officials and employees on matters of public administration and financial management.
+The state auditor also issues annual statutory reports on matters of asset forfeiture, municipal lobbying, and the condition of local public finances.
+These reports inform the budgetary and fiscal policies of the governor and Legislature.

-Aside from his or her functional responsibilities, the state auditor is by virtue of office a member of the Board of Trustees of the Public Employees Retirement Association, the Executive Council, the Housing Finance Agency Board, the Land Exchange Board, the Records Disposition Panel, the Rural Finance Authority Board, and the State Board of Investment.
-These bodies steward public pensions, direct the management and disposition of public lands, coordinate emergency management, regulate public records across state and local government, provide financing for housing and rural economic development, and oversee the investment of all state funds - including Minnesota's college and ABLE savings plans, the Permanent School Fund, and the state's three public-sector retirement funds.
+Aside from his or her functional responsibilities, the state auditor is by virtue of office a member of the following public bodies: